yo-yo-yo-jbo/linux_pwn_intro/README.md

-# Introduction to Linux pwn
+# Introduction to Linux pwn - first example
 I hope this blogpost would be a nice introduction to Linux pwn challenges, I intend on doing a multi-part series on the subject.
 The idea behind those challenges is usually gaining arbitrary code execution capabilities, either remotely or locally through the use of [SUID binary](https://en.wikipedia.org/wiki/Setuid) files.
 In this blogpost I'll show the simplest example that I hand-coded.
 We will focus primarily on C and Linux, but not a lot of background is necessary for now!